 For many employees, there are time limits in relation to the amount of continuous employment they must have with their employer before they allowed to bring a claim.
 There are, however, exceptions to this rule.

 The Employment Tribunal has very strict time-limits for making claims; usually three months less one day from your last day of employment.
 It is therefore important you seek advice as soon as possible.

 Our specialist Employment Advisors would be more than happy to assist if you are unsure whether or not you have a claim under TUPE.

-If you consider you might have a claim, please do not hesitate to contact your nearest Ringrose Law office in Boston, Grantham, Lincoln, Sleaford, Spalding or Newark and ask for a member of the Employment Law team.
+If you consider you might have a claim, please do not hesitate to contact your nearest Ringrose Law office.
+Offices in Boston, Grantham, Lincoln, Sleaford or Newark.
+Ask for a member of the Employment Law team.